zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/monitoring-px-prometheusAndGrafana.md

 ---
 title: "Prometheus and Grafana"
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, monitoring, prometheus, alertmanager, servicemonitor, grafana
+description: How to use Prometheus and Grafana for monitoring.
 ---

 ## About Prometheus